 It’s possible to imagine it otherwise.
 Imagine a map of Middle-earth showing Fangorn with Ents peering around the trees, or the Southfarthing covered in fields of pipe-weed.
 Imagine a map of Beleriand with spiders watching the road across Nan Dungortheb or a smoking Glaurung circling the gates of Nargothrond.
 There are reasons for omitting such things.
 There’s only so much detail you can put on a small-scale map, particularly one printed on C-format pulp paper.
 And so much of what could be added to the map, including the examples I’ve imagined here, would require the cartographic equivalent of a spoiler alert.
 All the same, it seems to me that fantasy maps could have had a very different design tradition had their development gone in a different direction after The Hobbit.

 - Ekman, Stefan.
 Here Be Dragons: Exploring Fantasy Maps and Settings.
-Middletown, Connecticut: Wesleyan University Press, 2013.
+Wesleyan University Press, 2013.

 - Martin, George R. R. and Jonathan Roberts.
 The Lands of Ice and Fire.
-New York: Bantam, 2012.
+Bantam, 2012.

 - Reinhartz, Dennis.
 The Art of the Map: An Illustrated History of Map Elements and Embellishments.
-New York: Sterling, 2012.
+Sterling, 2012.

 - Van Duzer, Chet.
 Sea Monsters on Medieval and Renaissance Maps.
-London: The British Library, 2013.
+The British Library, 2013.